nuagenetworks/vspkdoc/_sources/v6/nusystemconfig.rst.txt

 - ``page_size``: Defines the page size for the results returned by the ReST call.
 This value can not exceed what has been defined in 'pageMaxSize'.

+- ``maintenance_mode_enabled``: Indicates if the VSD is configured in maintenance mode.
+This is typically enabled during the VSD upgrade window and when enabled the VSD would support only a subset of functionality.

 - ``last_executed_migration_phase``: Indicates the last successfully executed phase of online schema migration.
 This value is set automatically upon execution of online schema migration scripts.

 - ``last_updated_by``: ID of the user who last updated the object.